2018 Sinking Fund Ballot Information

 Have budget proposals been developed to demonstrate what Sinking Fund money would specifically pay for?
 What projects will not be considered without the 2018 Sinking Fund initiative?

 Yes.
-Each school complied a Sinking Fund wish list, and McCarthy & Smith attached a budget to each item.
+Each school compiled a Sinking Fund wish list, and McCarthy & Smith attached a budget to each item.
 We are finalizing a few numbers, and will post them on the Sinking Fund website very soon.

 One project example that wouldn’t be considered is a multi-purpose/cafeteria space addition to many of our schools.
 This cost is just not feasible on the current $700,000 Sinking Fund budget.